Value Adjustment Board (VAB)

 Commission Chambers, 6th Floor, Palm Beach County Governmental Center

-September 16, 2013, was the deadline to file a petition with the Value Adjustment Board to challenge the market value of your property or to seek an exemption or classification if you missed the March 1 application deadline.
+September 15, 2014, is the deadline to file a petition with the Value Adjustment Board to challenge the market value of your property or to seek an exemption or classification if you missed the March 1 application deadline.

 |File VAB petitions online using myVAB

 Users of Internet Explorer 10: To ensure myVAB works properly, users of Internet Explorer 10 should turn on Compatibility View by clicking on the Compatibility View icon in the browser’s address bar.
 Please visit Microsoft’s website for more information about Compatibility View.

 - 2014 Petitions: File a new VAB petition online or check the status of a petition filed in 2013.

 - 2013 Petitions: Check the status of a petition filed in 2013.

 Regardless of the outcome of your hearing, you must pay all or the required portion of your taxes by April 1 to avoid penalties (per Florida Statute 194.014).
 Find out more.